-Mr. McCarten has served as non-executive Chairman of the Board of DiamondRock since January 2010.
+Mr. McCarten has served as non-executive Chairman of the Board of DiamondRock Hospitality Company, a publicly traded lodging REIT, since January 2010.
 He was Executive Chairman of DiamondRock from September 2008 to December 2009.
 Prior to that, he was Chairman and Chief Executive Officer of DiamondRock from its inception in 2004 until September 2008.
 From 1979 through 2003, Mr. McCarten worked at Marriott International and companies that operated businesses that were previously part of Marriott International or its predecessors, where he held a number of executive positions, including President of the Services Group and President and Chief Executive Officer of HMSHost Corporation, a publicly traded company.
-Mr. McCarten is also a director of Cracker Barrel Old Country Store, Inc., a publicly traded company.
+Mr. McCarten is also a former director of Cracker Barrel Old Country Store, Inc., a publicly traded company.